SUPER Postgraduate Certificate in Researcher Professional Development (PG Cert)

 Support

-• SUPER DTP PGRs can contact the University of Strathclyde PG Cert team by email at [email protected].
-You can also join a fortnightly drop-in session (between 1.00 and 2.00 pm via Zoom) with the Strathclyde team to ask any questions about PG Cert registration, professional development activities, essays, or the ‘MyPlace’ platform.
-Login to your MyPlace account to see upcoming dates and join details for the drop-in sessions.
+SUPER PGRs can contact the University of Strathclyde PG Cert team by email at [email protected].
+You can also join a fortnightly lunchtime drop-in session with the Strathclyde team to ask any questions about PG Cert registration, professional development activities, essays, or the ‘MyPlace’ platform.
+Login to your MyPlace account to see upcoming dates and joining details.

 Resources